Midguar11/Kubernetes_K3S_Install/README.md

 # Setup router

-open port in router: yourkubermasterserverip:6443
+open a port in the router: your kubermaster server: 6443

 # Connect to Master ( ControlPLane server